efueger/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 If no 'locale' default is set on the field, [api:i18n::get_locale()] will be used.

 **Important:** Form fields in the CMS are automatically configured according to the profile settings for the logged-in user (`Member->Locale`, `Member->DateFormat` and `Member->TimeFormat`).
-This means that in most cases, fields created through [api:DataObject::getCMSFields()] will get their i18n settings from a specific member
+This means that in most cases, fields created through [api:SilverStripe\ORM\DataObject::getCMSFields()] will get their i18n settings from a specific member

 The [api:DateField] API can be enhanced by JavaScript, and comes with [jQuery UI datepicker](http://jqueryui.com/demos/datepicker/) capabilities built-in.